Type: Recessive

 The original and only line of G-Stripe ball python was imported by Bob Clark Reptiles, who also produced the first visual G-Stripe babies.
 Vida Preciosa International produced a clutch later the same year from hets they had purchased from Bob.

-The head of a Genetic Stripe Ball Python is similar to that of a Normal Ball Python, but with less black tones and a more gray earthy coloration.
+The Genetic Stripe Ball Python’s head resembles that of a Normal Ball Python, albeit with reduced black pigmentation and a more subdued gray and earthy coloration.

-The belly of the Genetic Stripe Ball Python is usually clear of markings.
+Typically, the belly of the Genetic Stripe Ball Python lacks any markings.

-The tail of Genetic Stripe Ball Pythons follow the same coloration as the rest of its body, with absent “alien heads” and markings and black/dark brown stripes to either side of the main, light-colored dorsal stripe.
+The tail of the Genetic Stripe Ball Python displays the same coloration as the rest of its body, featuring the absence of “alien heads” and markings, along with black or dark brown stripes running alongside the main light-colored dorsal stripe.

 No known proven lines.